Nihal-m24/Pokedex/README.md

 Purpose:

-To gain experience creating custom data models, decode JSON data and display it to users.
+To gain experience creating custom data models, decoding JSON data, and displaying it to users.